So, You Need a New Primary Care Doctor?

 Geriatrician

-Geriatricians provide care for older patients exclusively (age 60 and older) and are specially trained in the diseases and disorders associated with age.
+Geriatricians care for older patients who are 60 years and older.
+They are specially trained in age-related diseases and disorders.

 What to look for in a new primary care doctor

-Remember to cover as much as you can during your first visit and that this is the beginning of a long journey together.
+Try to cover as much as you can during your first visit.